matsonj/sqlmesh_demo/README.md

 1. clone the repo.
 2. setup your python environment with `uv` - if not installed, check out the [uv docs](https://docs.astral.sh/uv/getting-started/installation/)
-  1. run `uv venv --python 3.12`
-  2. run `source venv/bin/activate`
-  3. run `uv pip install -r pyproject.toml`
+ - run `uv sync` to create your venv and install the dependencies.
+ - activate the venv with `source venv/bin/activate`. alternatively you can use `uv run` from the root directory.
 3. add your motherduck db & token to in `.dlt/secrets.toml` - see [more here](https://dlthub.com/docs/dlt-ecosystem/destinations/motherduck#setup-guide).
 4. run `python3 stock_data_pipeline.py` to hydrate the data.
 5. run `sqlmesh info` to make sure everything checks out.